ObeyonRFS/ObeyonRFS/README.md

 # ObeyonRFS

-ObeyonRFS is a customized robotic framework, The framework for creating mechanical robot.
+ObeyonRFS is a customized robotic framework, The framework for creating physical robot.

 This framework aims to work across any device that have access to Python.
 (Micropython is an exception)